geckoprojects-org/org.gecko.graphql/README.md

 ## Note

 Please note, that the project is mostly focused on the EMF support at the Moment.
-This means, the Servies returning simple Pojos have not gotten a lot of attention and might be buggy.
+This means, the Services returning simple Pojos have not gotten a lot of attention and might be buggy.
 Please create Bugs or pitch in, if you find issues around this topic.

 Complex Objects as incoming Data Types for mutations are currently only supported in the EMF Version.
-Without EMF incomming Objects will only be represented as Maps.
+Without EMF incoming Objects will only be represented as Maps.

+## Tutorial and Examples

+Two examples, one with simple Pojos and one with EMF, are provided.
+Look at `org.gecko.whiteboard.graphql.example` and `org.gecko.whiteboard.graphql.emf.example`, respectively.
+These should help you understand how to properly set your services in order to be picked up via GraphQL.
+All the steps are documented in [here](./org.gecko.whiteboard.graphql.example/README.md`)

 ## Requirements